Saint-Gaudens National Historical Park: Artists-in-residence

 Saint-Gaudens has had a sculptor-in-residence since 1969, the oldest continuous artist residency in the National Park Service.

 American sculptor Lawrence Nowlan was an artist-in-residence at Saint-Gaudens for five summers from 1995 to 1997 and again from 2001 to 2002.
 He received his first major commission to design the Wildland Firefighters National Monument while working and studying at Saint-Gaudens.

-The 2023-2024 Sculptor-in-Residence is Davis Fandiño.